 Yield flags from the past times and the original cairn stones of the Dorothea and Caroline mines decorate the entrance area.
 Dozens of national flags are pending from the ceiling and superb headgear salute from the gallery, representing the more than 50 countries Sympatec is represented in with own daughter companies, sales offices or with partners.
 A noble Bösendorfer grand piano testifies of the open events held here on a regular basis.
 Modern Art on the issue of “Nature and People” shapes the walls.

-The guidance concept becomes evident at the passages with pre-Socratic wisdoms once being visible at the Apollon Temple in Delphi.
-The leading concept over the main entrance states “Everything with measure.”
-At the door to the management office it says “Who learns to follow, learns to lead.”
-“Reveal your secrets.” is the motto at the entrance of the development section.
+The leadership concept becomes evident at the passages with pre-Socratic words of wisdom once being displayed at the Apollon Temple in Delphi.
+The defining concept over the main entrance states “Everything with measure.”
+At the door to the office of the management director it says “Who learns to follow, learns to lead also.”
+“Reveal your secrets.” is the motto at the entrance of the development department.
 Customer support and technical service take the advice “Remember your friends.”
-“Calm is the most beautiful.” is the invitation to relax at the Cafeteria with its patio to the lake.
-Visitors or employees leaving the building, are left with the quote ”Recognise yourself.”
+“Calm is the most beautiful.” is the invitation to relax at the Cafeteria with its deck and lake-view.
+Visitors or employees leaving the building, are left with the encouragement to ”Recognise yourself.”

 „Light house” with yield flags